briossant/make-project-prompt/README.md

 # Generate a prompt, include Go files and force include binary files in the assets directory
 mpp -i '*.go' -f 'assets/**/*.bin' -q "How can I optimize loading these binary assets in my Go application?"

+# Generate a prompt using the question from your clipboard
+mpp -c

+# Generate a prompt using a question from a file
+mpp -i '*.go' -qf path/to/question.txt

+# Generate a prompt with multiple question input methods (clipboard content will be used)
+mpp -q "This question will be overridden" -c
 ```

 ## Development